 Often an MRI of the knee does not show up any abnormality.
 Even if it does, trigger points in muscles or ligaments can still be a major or sole cause of all your knee troubles.
 The pain that these pressure points cause can be every bit as intense and debilitating as that radiating from a damaged knee joint.

 Your shin muscles are vitally important in walking properly.
-If you find yourself dragging your feet, tripping and stumbling occasionally, a massage can free up and help correct muscle function again.
+If you find yourself dragging your feet, tripping and stumbling occasionally, a professional massage can help correct the responsible muscular dysfunction.

 Calf muscles have the power to lift the entire weight of the body.
 Massage limbers them up so that walking, running, jumping, and climbing can occur unimpeded.